Q: Where does the Blue Ridge Parkway start and end?

 Q: Where can I get information and brochures about traveling on the Parkway?

-Q: Can Parkway Rangers make an arrest?
+Q: Can Parkway Rangers make an arrest or issue a citation?

 Q: How can I learn about local history along the Parkway?

 A: You can purchase Parkway-related materials online, via telephone by calling (828) 299-3507, or the largest selection of materials is available at any open Blue Ridge Parkway Visitor Center.
 Operating dates and hours are available on the NPS website.

 Q: Is it alright to pull over on the grass beside the Parkway and spread a blanket for a picnic?